Proposed Refugee Admissions for Fiscal Year 2023

 Following-to-Join Family Reunification Petitions

-Individuals who gain access to the USRAP through the Form I-730 petition are interviewed by USCIS or consular officers to verify the relationships claimed in the petition, as well as to examine any applicable bars to status and admissibility to the United States.
+Individuals who gain access to the USRAP through the Form I-730 petition are interviewed by USCIS or consular officers to verify the relationship claimed in the petition, as well as to examine any applicable bars to status and admissibility to the United States.
 Beneficiaries are not required to establish past persecution or a well-founded fear of persecution, as they derive their status from the refugee relative in the United States who filed the petition.
-Beneficiaries of I-730 petitions may be processed within their country of origin or in other locations.
+Beneficiaries of Form I-730 petitions may be processed within their country of origin or in other locations.

 Section 207(c) of the INA grants the Secretary of the Department of Homeland Security authority to admit, at his or her discretion, any refugee who is not firmly resettled in a third country, who is determined to be of special humanitarian concern, and who is admissible to the United States.
 The authority to determine eligibility for refugee status has been delegated to USCIS.
 USCIS also devotes substantial resources to security vetting, anti-fraud, and training related to refugee processing, and it has strong partnerships with the law enforcement, national security, and intelligence communities to maintain and promote the integrity of the USRAP.